-The Service maintains a strong commitment to the regional work of EETSA and officers from Norfolk contribute to the EETSA Food Group and the EETSA Agriculture Group with both groups being chaired by a Norfolk officer.
+The Service maintains a strong commitment to the regional work of EETSA and officers from Norfolk contribute to the EETSA Food Group and the EETSA Agriculture Group, with the former group being chaired by a Norfolk officer.
 Via quarterly meetings and regional Knowledge Hub groups, the Service aims to ensure that local food and feed enforcement activity is consistent with neighbouring authorities.

-The Service participates in the national Food Focus Group facilitated by ACTSO and the National Feed Panel.
+The Service participates in the national Food Focus Group and the National Agriculture Panel, with the latter being chaired by an officer of this Service.

-The Service also ensures co-ordination with Environmental Health Departments, the Meat Hygiene Service and the Health Protection Agency through the Norfolk Food Liaison Group (NFLG) set up to co-ordinate activities as per the Food Law Code of Practice (England).
+The service also ensures co-ordination with Environmental Health Departments, the Meat Hygiene Service and the Health Protection Agency through the Norfolk Food Liaison Group (NFLG) set up to co-ordinate activities in line with the requirements of the Food Law Code of Practice (England).

-The Service liaises with Norfolk County Council Public Health to coordinate its food activities in line with Public Health priorities and initiatives.
+The service liaises with Norfolk County Council Public Health to coordinate its food activities in line with Public Health priorities and initiatives.

-The Service is fully committed to working with the Food Standards Agency on its Regulating Our Future programme, to determine a future delivery model for official food controls.
-The Head of Trading Standards is a member of the Expert Advisory Panel of Professionals, which has been and will continue to be consulted throughout the programme, has responded to the FSA's July 2017 publication on the programme on behalf of the Association of Chief Trading Standards Officers (ACTSO) and will continue to liaise with the FSA in this capacity.
+The service is fully committed to working with the Food Standards Agency on its Regulating Our Future programme, to determine a future delivery model for official food controls.
+The Head of Trading Standards is a member of the Expert Advisory Panel of Professionals, which has been and will continue to be consulted throughout the programme.